gitlabhq/gitlabhq/doc/user/group/subgroups/index.md

 level from the parent group.
 This model allows access to nested groups if you have membership in one of its parents.

+The group permissions for a member can be changed only by Owners and only on the **Members** page of the group the member was added.

 You can tell if a member has inherited the permissions from a parent group by looking at the group's **Members** page.